-Clinical Interests: My professional interests include anxiety and depression, suicide prevention, psychotic disorders, health and wellness, trauma, adjusting to college, first generation students, students of non traditional age.
+Clinical Interests: My professional interests include anxiety and depression, health and wellness, trauma, adjusting to college, first generation students, students of non traditional age.

 Languages: Fluent in English and Spanish.

 Affiliation/roles: Member of the National Association of Social Workers, Member of Outreach and Consultation and Training Committee, SOL (Status of Latino Executive Committee, Alliance of College Counseling Center Social Work Training